 Here are some of the stages of seagrass production and how it supports the local communities:

-- Drying Seagrass – Others are involved in ensuring the seagrass dries properly.
+- Drying Seagrass – Others are involved in ensuring the seagrass dries appropriately.
 Once cut, the grass must be dried.
 If it is not dried, it cannot be used for home decor or home furniture production.

 Helping Women in Vietnam

-Eco-friendly Alternative to Plastic
+Seagrass Is An Eco-friendly Alternative to Plastic

 Materials like seagrass are an eco-friendly alternative to plastic.
 They are not only lightweight but also are biodegradable.
 Plastic will take a long time to degrade; seagrass and other natural fibers will degrade very quickly.
 This makes seagrass a great eco-friendly choice and alternative to plastic.